LiuHaiChuan0/2021-Deep-learning/CSBR/READEME.md

 This repository is the official implementation of CSBR, a novel hierarchical cross-modal transformer designed for the recognition of abnormal behavior.
 CSBR leverages cross-modal features to enhance the recognition accuracy in classroom environments.

-# MFT-ISF: A Multimodal Framework Transformer for Classroom Student Behavior Recognition

-This repository contains the official implementation of **MFT-ISF**, a novel intelligent sensing framework designed to recognize classroom student behaviors using cross-modal (audio and visual) data.
-MFT-ISF extends traditional static analysis methods by capturing crucial temporal and cross-modal cues, offering more accurate and real-time detection of nuanced behaviors.

 ## Installation

 To set up your environment for MFT-ISF, follow these steps: